What’s In A Name?

 A Chestnut Bolete is a different kind of mushroom.
 It is small, chestnut coloured when young and beige when older.
 The German name of the Chestnut Bolete refers to rabbits, the Dutch name to cinnamon and the French name to chestnuts.

-The overall colour of a Bay Bolete is brown and its cap is bay.
+The overall colour of a Bay Bolete is brown and its cap is bay, the reddish brown colour of many horses.
 Or is it chestnut?
-In German and Dutch the name of the Bay Bolete refers to chestnuts.
+In German and Dutch the name of the Bay Bolete refers to chestnuts; in French it refers to bay.
 The official name of the Bay Bolete is Imleria badia, but also Boletus Badius because it’s related to Boletus Edulis, also known as cèpes or Porcini.